christophihl/startupengineer/content/_repos/dat_sci_1/04_dat_wra.md

   <div id="clear"></div>
 </div>

-You can import the data like this:
+You can import the data like this (the reduced data set does not contain all the columns):

 <pre><code class="r">library(vroom)
 col_types <- list(